kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress2gateway/in_cluster_console.md

 ### Gateway list

 After selecting a namespace, the console lists all Gateways with dry-run plans in that namespace.
-Each gateway row shows a summary of its diff status (how many fields are same, changed, removed, or added).
+Each gateway row shows a summary of its diff status (how many fields are same, changed, removed, or added) and maps to its source Ingress or IngressGroup.

 ![Gateway list showing summary pills per gateway](assets/console/gateway-list.png)